horti-history

 Lecturer and Speaker

-This year saw the return of tours and cruises: in April I was Guest Speaker for Viking joining their world cruise from Aqaba to Piraeus.
+2022 saw the return of tours and cruises: in April I was Guest Speaker for Viking joining their world cruise from Aqaba to Piraeus.
 In May I was Guest Speaker for Noble Caledonia on a land tour of the Italian Lakes.
-Later this year it will be the Trade Routes of the Middle Ages in October from Bergen to Barcelona for Viking.
-Plans are in place for 2023 and 2024 for details contact me or watch this space.
+Then in June and August for Seabourn Cruises from Ravenna to Barcelona, and Amsterdam to Copenhagen.
+In October I was Guest Speaker on the Trade Routes of the Middle Ages from Bergen to Barcelona for Viking.
+In 2023 it is West Indies Explorer, then several cruises around the Mediterranean including Venice, the Adriatic & Greece and Mediterranean Treasures.
+In 2024 I will be travelling up the Amazon, exploring the Far East and the Eastern shores of North America.
+For details contact me

 Consultant Designer … past green worlds